Self-love is not selfish!

 Using your genuine assessment of strengths and areas for growth, you can

-move on to increasing your awareness of opportunities to practice
+move on to increase your awareness of opportunities to practice

 and build your foundation of self esteem.
 In any given moment, strive